luxonis/depthai-docs-website/source/pages/calibration.rst

 Run :code:`python3 calibrate.py --help` (or :code:`-h`) for a full list of arguments and usage examples.

-Position the chessboard and capture images.
+Position the checkerboard and capture images.
 *******************************************

 Left and right video streams are displayed, each containing a polygon overlay.

-Hold up the printed chessboard (or laptop with the image displayed on the screen) so that the whole of the checkerboard is displayed within both video streams.
+Hold up the printed checkerboard (or laptop with the image displayed on the screen) so that the whole of the checkerboard is displayed within both video streams.

 Match the orientation of the overlayed polygon and press [SPACEBAR] to capture an image.
 The checkerboard pattern does not need to match the polygon exactly, but it is important to use the polygon as a guideline for angling and location relative to the camera.